saphalpdyl/saphalpdyl/README.md

 <h3 align="center">Hey 👋 I'm Saphal Poudyal</h3>

-Founding engineer and CS sophomore from Nepal.
+Founding engineer and CS sophomore.
 Focused on AI-driven and cloud-native platforms.
 Full-stack and infrastructure engineer with experience shipping complex systems into production.